◊ Abdominal Wall Affwctions & Hernia ◊

 1-Contraction of the hernial ring by inflammatory swelling near the neck of the hernia

-2-Increase in the hernia contents
+2-Increase in the size of hernia contents

 4-Twisting of hernial contents